oracle/graal/truffle/docs/NFI.md

 The load command can be any of these forms:

 * `default`
-* `load name`
+* `load "filename"`
 * `load (flag | flag | ...) "filename"`

 `default` returns a pseudo-library that contains all symbols already loaded in the process, equivalent to `RTLD_DEFAULT` in the Posix interface.

-`load name` loads a library from a file.
+`load "filename"` loads a library from a file.
 You are responsible for any cross-platform concerns about library naming conventions and load paths.

-`load (flag | flag | ...) name` allows you to specify flags to load the library.
-For the default backend of NFI (backends will be described later), and when running on a Posix platform, the flags available are `RTLD_GLOBAL`, `RTLD_LOCAL`, `RTLD_LAZY`, and `RTLD_NOW`, which have the conventional Posix semantics.
+`load (flag | flag | ...) "filename"` allows you to specify flags to load the library.
+For the default backend (backends will be described later), and when running on a Posix platform, the flags available are `RTLD_GLOBAL`, `RTLD_LOCAL`, `RTLD_LAZY`, and `RTLD_NOW`, which have the conventional Posix semantics.
 The default is `RTLD_NOW` if neither `RTLD_LAZY` nor `RTLD_NOW`